choojs/choo/README.md

 bulk of your logic will safely shielded, with only a few points touching every part of your application.

+Within the scope of `reducers` and `effects`, you can access the current `state`, however, the object is frozen, disallowing changes.
+To update the state, you must return an object with your updates from a `reducer`.

 ## Effects
 Side effects are done through `effects` declared in `app.model()`.
 Unlike `reducers` they cannot modify the state by returning objects, but get a